svxcan/asfra/README.md

 - Native C++ implementation for optimal performance and timing accuracy
 - Independent Left / Right click profiles with per-profile settings
 - Focus detection — automatically pauses when Minecraft loses focus
+- HUD overlay — live module status on top of the game
 - Single portable EXE — no installation, no dependencies

 ---